Family Travel Facts

 My husband and I are like every parent, we strive to give our children the best possible childhood and upbringing.
 We enrich and support our multicultural children through various meaningful activities to explore and stay curious, such as art & craft, making pastry, playing in the park, after school activities, and traveling.
 We try to have at least one family travel trip a year and plan for a few mini-adventures on a more regular basis.

-My husband and I are frequent travelers before our toddlers are born.
+Before my multicultural family grows in size, my partner and I were frequent family travelers before kids were born.
 Individually we have a few travel experiences; I have backpacked across Central America, and he hitchhiked from the central to the west coast of Canada.
 As a couple, we travel to some fantastic destinations such as the Amazon rainforest, and we hike over the hills to camp on a beautiful yet quiet beach in Rio de Janeiro.

 There is no doubt that as a multicultural family, we want to extend this tradition to our children.
 Whether they are multicultural kids or our little explorers, we intend to show them the world as much as we can.
 We are passionate about exploring the world and going on mini-adventures; this is our family culture.